Seniuk-Vi/SpringTelegramAI/README.md

 # SpringTelegramAI

-SpringTelegramAI is a Spring Boot application that uses Telegram Bot API to interact with ChatGPT .
+SpringTelegramAI is a Spring Boot application that uses Telegram Bot API to interact with ChatGPT.

 ![interaction](/docs/interaction.png)
 ![deploy to ecs](/docs/deploy-to-ecs.png)